Fusion-Party-Aus/Formal-Documents/Constitution.md

 1. If the parties to a dispute are unable to resolve the dispute between themselves within the time required by rule 25, the parties must within 10 days—

-   1. notify the Committee of the dispute;
+   a) notify the Committee of the dispute;

    2. agree to or request the appointment of a mediator; and